Javier164/LuaCGI/README.md

 Do not create an issue!
 Instead, Fork the repo, add your changes, and create a Pull Request!
 This will make it easier for me to determine whether or not your issue is an actual issue.

 With all of that read, have fun with this module!
-Luarocks support will be added within the near future.
-For now, you could drag the cgi.lua file right next to your script, or drag it to your Lua modules folder.

 ```lua
 local cgi = require("cgi")